gmgu/study-triton/7_pybind/README.md

 ## Example: Call add function written in C++ from Python
 ### my_module.cpp
 We define four simple math functions, where addition has two overloaded versions for int and float types, and subtraction is a lambda function.
+The overloaded version for float type is compiled if and only if FLOAT_COMPATIBLE is defined.
 We pass the function pointer for a plain C++ function.
 We use a special `pybind11::overload_cast<>()` function for overloaded functions.
 ```bash
 #include <pybind11/pybind11.h>

 int mul(int x, int y) {
     return x * y;